 There will be three submission rounds in total.
-We anticipate that round two will open by summer 2021.
-Across the rounds, we hope to balance support current work on hiring proposals with the opportunity to learn from experience of the process across campus and in the units.
-Further details about additional rounds will be forthcoming during Winter term 2021.
+Round 1 took place in the 2021 Winter term, Round 2 will take place in the 2021 Fall term.
+Further details about Round 3 will be forthcoming.
+Across all rounds, we hope to balance support for past and current work on hiring proposals with the opportunity to learn from experience of the process across campus and in the units.